Duke Nukem: Main series

-Portable games
+Duke Nukem Collection 1, which includes remastered versions of Duke Nukem and Duke Nukem II alongside a port of Duke Nukem: Total Meltdown, was released for the Evercade retrogaming console in November 2023.

 Cancelled games

 One of the first projects to be announced after the success of Duke Nukem 3D was a return to Duke Nukem's 2D side-scrolling, platforming format for a game named Duke Nukem 4Ever.
 The project was directed by Keith Schuler, main designer and programmer for the games Paganitzu and Realms of Chaos, and a level designer for the Plutonium PAK.

-The 2D 4Ever was planned to combine many of the new concepts of Duke Nukem 3D with the old-style play of the first two games of the series.
-Duke's look, personality and armory from the recent shooter would be matched with run and gun platforming, with a few new objects, including a cloaking device and five-piece weapon named the "heavy barrel", added in.
+The 2D 4Ever was planned to combine a number of the new concepts of Duke Nukem 3D with the old-style play of the first two games of the series.
+Duke's look, personality, and armory from the recent shooter would be matched with run and gun platforming, with a few new objects, including a cloaking device and five-piece weapon named the "heavy barrel", added in.
 Players would face off against Dr. Proton's minions, the Protonite cyborgs, along with other level-specific grunt enemies.
 Each episode would end with a boss fight, with the last one fought against Proton himself.
 Development on Duke Nukem 4Ever stalled during the middle of 1996 when Keith Schuler was reassigned to work on maps for the Duke Nukem 3D expansion pack.
 The game's cancellation wasn't publicly announced until 1997, at a time when 3D Realms had decided to reuse the name for their sequel to Duke Nukem 3D.
+An early version of the game was leaked in December 2022.

-Duke Nukem: Endangered Species was announced during January 2001.
+Duke Nukem: Endangered Species was announced in January 2001.
 It was designed to be a hunting game where the player could hunt everything from dinosaurs to snakes, using an improved version of the engine used in the Carnivores series.
-The game was cancelled during December of that year.
-The company that had been developing the game, Ukraine-based developer Action Forms, later developed its own game, Vivisector: Beast Within (originally titled Vivisector: Creatures of Doctor Moreau) instead.
+The game was cancelled in December of that year.
+The company that had been developing the game, Ukraine-based developer Action Forms, later developed its own game, Vivisector: Beast Within (originally titled Vivisector: Creatures of Doctor Moreau), instead.
+In 2023, a development build and design documents were leaked online.

-A PlayStation 2 game named Duke Nukem D-Day (also known as Duke Nukem: Man of Valor), was announced during 1999.
-It was renowned for having had one of the longest development cycles of any title of the PlayStation 2's considerable history.
-Long-rumored to implement the same technology that powered the PC version of Unreal, the game sometimes erroneously referred to as Duke Nukem Forever PS2 (this console title was not to be a part of the PC game and, instead, was a new creation by developer n-Space), consistently struggled with delays, often putting in question its status as an active or cancelled game.
-The project was finally abandoned during 2003.